lukaszmn/BackstopJS-multistep/README.md

 "debugWindow": true
 ```

 For all engines there is also the `debug` setting.
-This enables verbose console output.This will also output your source payload to the terminal so you can make sure to check that the server is sending what you expect. 😉
+This enables verbose console output.
+This will also output your source payload to the terminal so you can make sure to check that the server is sending what you expect. 😉

 ```json
 "debug": true